 Users on m-Post will be given a list of checkpoints to go to and use the NFC reader on their device to confirm they have visited this checkpoint.

-This setup relies heavy on the type of device the user is using to perform the tour.
+This setup relies heavily on the user's device to perform the tour.

-NOTE: Not all devices will have the built in NFC reader, especially the cheaper end phones that security contractors lean towards.
-It is important to make sure the client does their own research before they purchase any devices for this method.
+Note: Not all devices will have the built-in NFC reader, especially the less expensive phones that security contractors lean towards.
+It is vital to ensure the client does their research before purchasing any devices for this method.

-Some may refer to these as "RFID" or “Detex”.
-It is important to understand an NFC is a specific frequency and while some RFID share this frequency, they are not the same.
+Some may refer to these as "RFID" or "Detex".
+It is important to understand an NFC is a specific frequency, and while some RFIDs share this frequency, they are not the same.

-Detex is a specific brand that uses a RFID system.
+Detex is a specific brand that uses an RFID system.

-Please see the Help Center article Selecting NFC Tags for some specifics to which NFC tags will work with our software.
+Please see the Help Center article Selecting NFC Tags for specifics on which NFC tags will work with our software.

 Pros of using NFC Tags: